 Theatre Designer & Visual Artist

 Amanda Mascarenhas is a London based Designer.
-She has worked in all performance and design genres, from Devised Performances to Event Design.
+She works in all performance and design genres, from Devised Performances to Event Design.
 She prides herself on her ability to design and make for interesting and unsual spaces and pieces.
-Her main field of expertise is with immersive projects.
+Her main field of expertise is with immersive projects, creating tactile and dynamic work.
 She is very hands on in approach and builds set, costume and prop pieces.

-She is a workshop facilitator and works with groups of all ages.
-Either teaching them arts to specialist crafts, as well as teaching groups about her trade as a Theatre Designer.
-She regularly works with children and young adults with learning and physical disabilities.
-She also works with different communites on projects.
-From running workshops with them to creating theatre productions, is very interested in how community, theatre and art work together.
+She is also a community artist and workshop facilitator, working with people from all backgrounds and abilities.
+Ranging from creating art pieces and theatre productions together to teaching them arts to specialist crafts, as well as teaching groups about her trade as a Theatre Designer.
+She regularly works with people learning and physical disabilities, young migrants and people in sheltered housing.
+She very interested in how community, theatre and art work together.

 The boy and the mermaid